A 'GERM THEORY' OF EDUCATION

 them vulnerable to a "disease" of misleading facts, incorrect facts, and

-did not write.
+or she did not write.
 That author will be far more likely to pass along

 misinformation.
 And if some authors adopt the philosophy that "this many